lightnode/TheJoyProject/README.md

 Domains are a structure for compartmentalizing the work and shared resources of a colony into smaller, more specialized sub-groups which are analogous to the departments of a traditional company.

-The domains in a Joy of Cooking Colony could be:
+The base domains in The Joy of Cooking Colony would be:
 - Chef
 - Producer
 - Consumer
 - Designer
-- Engineer

 Skills are a similar structure that categorize the _type_ of work done, independent of the domain or colony in which the work took place.

 Skills are shared globally by _all colonies_, not just the Joy of Cooking Colony.
 Even though skills exist universally, reputation earned in the skill hierarchy is still unique to each colony.

+I'd imagine skills in The Joy of Cooking Colony would be more technical skills such as:
+- Developer
+- Front End
+- Back End

 ### JOY Token
 The JOY Token is the native token for The Joy of Cooking Colony.
 JOY is earned by completing tasks, and represents the reputation earned in the colony.
 It can also be used as credit when purchasing Joy of Cooking Colony merch, thereby granting it a monetary value greater than zero.